 NATIONAL ADVOCACY AND EDUCATION

-Anxiety Disorders Association of America – provides an extensive source of information about several types of anxiety disorders, treatment options, support group information, etc.
+Anxiety and Depression Association of America – provides an extensive source of information about several types of anxiety disorders, treatment options, support group information, etc.

 American Psychological Association – website offers an abundance of professional literature about several different types of psychological disorders as well as a link to help find a psychologist in your area.